-Medicare generally covers wound care and supplies, although out-of-pocket costs may vary between original Medicare, Medicare Advantage, and Medigap.
+Although out-of-pocket costs may vary between original Medicare, Medicare Advantage, and Medigap, Medicare generally covers wound care and supplies.

-- Part A covers care, including wound care, that someone receives in a hospital or skilled nursing facility for a limited number of days.
+Medicare Part A provides coverage if a person’s wounds require surgery as an inpatient in the hospital.
+It also covers the care that someone receives in a hospital or skilled nursing facility for a limited number of days.
+This includes wound care.

 A person can use this online tool to find a Medigap plan.